DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 ### Frost Nova
 "A sudden pulse of biting cold washes forth, stopping even the most ferocious advances."
 - Deal 6 Ice damage to all enemies.
-- Reduce enemy Cast Speed by 2 this turn.
+- Reduce enemy Cast Speed to 0 this turn.

 Cost:
 - 3 Ice Mana